rupertmenneer/ucc_roberta/README.md

 The produced UCC RoBERTa model was evaluated and the improvement over the baseline model underwent McNemar statisical test.
 The improvement was found to be significant with a P-value of <0.0001.

+## system requirements

+the system will need all libraries versioned correctly as per either the requirements.txt file or the pip.lock file.
+Both have been provided for convenience.

+## running as a service

+this system is set up to run as a stand-alone service.
+Best practice is to run the main.py file from the command line via Gunicorn.
+It can also be run directly from the main.py file in an IDE for testing purposes.